Introduction

 The managerial logic and the virtue of unresponsiveness

 The third character shaping the contemporary university is the Manager.
 Where the aesthete demands enjoyment and the therapist prioritises adjustment, the manager promises efficiency, predictability, and control.
-Education is reframed as a deliverable process, monitored through outcomes frameworks, employability metrics, and satisfaction surveys, with students recast as clients and academics as service providers.
+Education is reframed as a deliverable process, increasingly understood through measurement, audit, and managerial oversight.
+Students are recast as clients or stakeholders, and academics as service providers.
 The manager claims neutrality with respect to ends, focusing instead on the optimisation of means.

 Conclusion